Sagedurk/Recreation-Golden-Sun-Unity/README.md

 which is where you'll find *DialogueMaster*, *Interactable*, *InteractableEditor*, and *ChestMaster*

 ### Challenges
-* Perfectly replicating the UI animation
+* Replicating the UI animation in the in-game menu
 * Understanding how to write a custom editor
-* Making sense of the logic to the dialogue system
 * Not relying on any external sources other than for documentation

 ### Future plans